You Can't Sell By Just Sending a Catalog: Company Introduction Email Flows That Move Decision Makers in 2026

 Is it legal to send a company introduction email?
 (KVKK/GDPR)

-In 2026, the rules of KVKK and GDPR are quite strict.
-While communication can be made under the "legitimate interest" scope in B2B communication, you must always provide the recipient with an opt-out option and explain how you obtained their data.
+In 2026, KVKK and GDPR rules are quite strict.
+While communication can occur under "legitimate interest" in B2B communications, you must always provide recipients with an opt-out option and explain how you obtained their data.

 How can I tell if my emails are being read?

 You can track open rates and click rates in real-time through professional email automation tools and CRM systems.
-However, for accurate data, you should establish a tracking structure compliant with Consent Mode V2.
+For accurate data, you should set up a tracking structure compliant with Consent Mode V2.

-Should I provide a price in the promotional email?
+Should I include pricing in the promotional email?

-No. The purpose of the first email is to create curiosity and build trust.
-Price is usually addressed after trust has been established and the client's specific needs are understood.
+No. The purpose of the first email is to generate curiosity and build trust.
+Pricing is typically a stage that comes after trust is established and the customer's specific needs are understood.

 How often should I send a follow-up email?

-In an ideal flow, the frequency of follow-up emails can vary depending on the sector and the target audience.
-General recommendations suggest starting a few days after the first email and gradually increasing the intervals in subsequent emails (for example, 3, 7, 14 days) to send a series of follow-up emails.
+In an ideal flow, the frequency of follow-up emails can vary based on the industry and target audience.
+General recommendations suggest starting a few days after the first email, then increasing the interval in subsequent emails (e.g., 3, 7, 14 days) to send a series of follow-up emails.
 The important thing is to provide new value in each follow-up email.

 Where should I place the catalog link in the email?

-The catalog link should be placed towards the end of the email, either in the text with a natural flow or as an eye-catching button (CTA).
-Placing the link at the very beginning may create an early perception that the email is "sales-oriented."
+The catalog link should be placed towards the end of the email, either naturally within the text flow or as an attention-grabbing button (CTA).
+A link given at the very beginning can create an early perception that the email is "sales-oriented."

-Trying to sell by simply sending a catalog is like shooting arrows in the dark.
-To succeed in the 2026 world, you must create sales-focused email structures that bring together data, psychology, and technology.
-When combined with precise targeting, personalized content, and flawless technical infrastructure, inboxes transform from mere cost items into your most profitable sales channel.
+Trying to make sales by sending just a catalog is like shooting an arrow in the dark.
+To succeed in the world of 2026, you must create sales-focused email frameworks that bring together data, psychology, and technology.
+When combined with proper targeting, personalized content, and flawless technical infrastructure, inboxes transform from cost items into your most profitable sales channel.

-You can find the basic steps to set up your own email flows in this guide; however, working with an experienced team for a professional strategy that will put you one step ahead of your competitors with AI support and high conversion rates will make a difference.
-At 212 Medya, we create custom funnel structures that convert brands' digital visibility into sales figures.
-If you want to elevate your company's promotion strategy to 2026 standards and turn potential customers into loyal business partners, you can reach out to us to establish a roadmap with our expert team.
+You can find the basic steps to set up your email flows in this guide; however, working with an experienced team for a powerful AI-supported strategy with high conversion rates will make a difference and keep you a step ahead of your competitors.
+At 212 Medya, we prepare customized funnel structures that convert brands' digital visibility into sales figures.
+If you want to elevate your company's promotion strategy to 2026 standards and turn your potential customers into loyal business partners, you can contact us to determine a roadmap with our expert team.

 For more information and professional support, you can contact us through our contact page or directly request a quote to initiate a new era for your business.